-In determining the amount of the annual cash bonus for each executive officer: (i) a target payout is established expressed as a percentage of base salary ranging from 30% to 50% (the "Target"); (ii) a performance multiplier is established based on performance of the Corporation within the range of 0% to 125% (the "Business Performance Multiplier" or "BPM"), which is assessed against growth in Adjusted EBITDA per share (as defined below) and growth in Canadian product revenue per share (each metric to be weighted equally); and (iii) a performance multiplier is established based on individual performance within the range of 0% to 120% (the "Personal Performance Multiplier" or "PPM"), which is assessed against the achievement of annual objectives.
+In determining the amount of the annual cash bonus for each executive officer: (i) a target payout is established expressed as a percentage of base salary ranging from 30% to 50% (the "Target"); (ii) a performance multiplier is established based on performance of the Corporation within the range of 0% to 125% (the "Business Performance Multiplier" or "BPM"), which is assessed against growth in Net Revenue per share with a weighting of 33%, growth in Gross Income (defined as net revenue less cost of goods sold) per share with a weighting of 33% and the average Return on Equity (defined as net income divided by average shareholders book value) with a weighting of 33%; and (iii) a performance multiplier is established based on individual performance within the range of 0% to 120% (the "Personal Performance Multiplier" or "PPM"), which is assessed against the achievement of annual objectives.
 The annual cash bonus payable to an executive officer is the product of base salary x the applicable Target x the applicable BPM x the applicable PPM.
-As a result, an executive officer with a Target of 30% of base salary will have a maximum combined BPM/PPM multiplier of 150% resulting in a maximum annual cash bonus equal to 45% of base salary, and an executive with a Target of 50% of base salary will have a maximum combined BPM/PPM multiplier of 150% resulting in a maximum combined BPM/PPM multiplier of 150% resulting in a maximum annual cash bonus equal to 75% of base salary.
+As a result, an executive officer with a Target of 30% of base salary will have a maximum combined BPM/PPM multiplier of 150% resulting in a maximum annual cash bonus equal to 45% of base salary, and an executive with a Target of 50% of base salary will have a maximum combined BPM/PPM multiplier of 150% resulting in a maximum combined BPM/PPM multiplier of 150% resulting in a maximum combined BPM/PPM multiplier of 150% resulting in a maximum combined BPM/PPM multiplier of 150% resulting in a maximum annual cash bonus equal to 75% of base salary.

-The determination of the BPM between the assessment range of 0% to 125% is based on a minimum of 5% of growth in Adjusted EBITDA per share and growth in revenue per share.
-If the minimum 5% threshold is met with respect to both metrics, the BPM will be 50%.
-If growth in both metrics is 20% or greater, the BPM will be 125%.
-The BPM will vary within the assessment range of 50% to 125% in relation to the actual growth in Adjusted EBITDA per share and revenue per share achieved over the performance period.
-Growth of less than 5% in respect of Adjusted EBITDA per share, or growth in revenue per share of less than 5%, will result in a BPM of 0% applicable to such metric for the purpose of determining the overall BPM.
+The determination of the BPM between the assessment range of 0% to 125% is based on a minimum of 5% of growth for each metric.
+Growth between 5% to 25% will result in a multiplier of up to 50% for each metric.
+Growth of 25% to 50% will result in a multiplier of up to 100%.
+Growth of 50% or greater will result in a multiplier of up to

+125%.
+The BPM will vary within the assessment range of 50% to 125% in relation to the actual growth in each metric.
+Growth of less than 5% in respect of all of the metrics results in a PPM of 0%.
 The determination of the PPM between the assessment range of 0% to 120% is based on the achievement of annual objectives and will vary in relation to the level of achievement of such annual objectives over the performance period.
+The annual incentive plan pool for allocation between eligible employees is capped at 5% of pre-tax income.